Trump faces hurdles in securing appeal bond in fraud case - ExBulletin

 Habba did not immediately respond to CNBC's questions about the process of obtaining an appeal bond.

-The Engoron ruling in Manhattan Supreme Court came weeks after a jury in a separate civil case in New York federal court ordered Trump to pay $83.3 million for defaming the writer E. John Carroll.
+Engoron's ruling in Manhattan Supreme Court came weeks after a jury in a separate civil case in New York federal court ordered Trump to pay $83.3 million for defaming the writer E. Jean Carroll.
 This is in addition to the $5 million Trump has already been ordered to pay in another defamation case brought by Carroll.

 After that case went to trial, the former president took the unusual step of setting aside a $5.6 million cash deposit while he pursued his appeal.

 Trump critic and lawyer George Conway suggested that Trump was unable to obtain a third-party appeal bond.
-Trump's lawyers denied this, saying he simply wanted to avoid the extra fees that would be charged by a bond company.
+Trump's lawyers denied that claim, saying he simply wanted to avoid the extra fees that would be charged by a bond company.

-But as Trump's legal sanctions exceed half a billion dollars, Slarskey and others have predicted that Trump could soon declare bankruptcy.
+But as Trump's legal penalties exceed half a billion dollars, Slarskey and others have predicted that Trump could soon declare bankruptcy.

 Forbes estimated Trump's net worth at around $2.6 billion in February.